September 20, 2020 |

 Shana Tova— wishing you a sweet new year!
 We look forward to celebrating with you on the High Holidays this year.
 While our services will be virtual, we are working hard to assure that they meet the spiritual needs of members of all ages!

 If you are new to the area or to Temple Israel, please fill in this Information Form to receive information regarding how you can join us for High Holiday Worship .

 We offer a variety of services for all age levels to meet the spiritual needs of our diverse community.
-Our High Holiday services are warm, inclusive, egalitarian, and fully participatory and are led by Rabbi Daniel Liben and Cantor Ken Richmond.
+Our High Holiday services are led by Rabbi Daniel Liben and Cantor Ken Richmond.
 We use the Lev Shalem Mahzor; this inclusive and accessible resource makes it easy to follow along with the service in Hebrew and English and provides an engaging and relevant in-depth commentary.

 TASHLICH – (“TO CAST AWAY”)

 The Tashlich service offers a physical means toward the spiritual task of renewal.
 During this service, which traditionally takes place on the first day of Rosh Hashana, (or the second day if the first is a Shabbat) we toss pieces of bread into a living body of water (any stream, brook, lake or river will do).
 These crusts of bread represent the sins and regrets which we wish to throw away.
 The water then carries away our mistakes, and we emerge from the ceremony cleansed and prepared for renewal.
 The practice is based on a verse from the book of the Prophet Michah (Michah 7:19) …

 V’tash-likh bim-tsulot yam kol hatotam